 Our journey to understanding strives to be one of continuous learning and deeper connectedness to culture and country.
 Developing deep mutual respect and relationships, our Board, staff and members can join and contribute to a shared and reconciled journey towards a just and equitable future.

-- OTA staff who have committed and completed a range of cultural responsiveness training courses
+- OTA staff who have committed to and completed a range of cultural responsiveness training courses

-- External review of the Reflect RAP draft by RAP consultant to assist with Reconciliation Australia compliance prior to submission for endorsement.
+- External review of the Reflect RAP draft by a RAP consultant to assist with Reconciliation Australia compliance prior to submission for endorsement

 The key expectations of starting with a Reflect RAP are to look inwards at the association, assess the readiness for reconciliation, establish effective governance structures, and determine the organisation’s vision for reconciliation.
 A key element during the Reflect RAP is to build understanding of who, how, why, and when to seek guidance and consultation, and to improve relationships with Aboriginal and Torres Strait Islander peoples.

-We’d love to hear from you if you wish to lend your voice, experience to the reconciliation actions and deliverables or wish to be involved in the development of our next RAP.
+We’d love to hear from you if you wish to lend your voice or experience to our reconciliation actions and deliverables or wish to be involved in the development of our next RAP.
 Please contact us to find out more.